-The GI-View software uses Microsoft Access for data management to facilitate data archival and interfacing with other software utilities, such as GIS data management programs.
+The GI-View software uses the Microsoft Access data-base software for data management to facilitate data archival and interfacing with other software utilities, such as GIS data management programs.
 The relational database architecture embedded in Access provides a simple and effective interface for recording feature attribute data and customizing data management for a particular application.
 The standard macro generation, query and report generation features within Access also facilitate customizing the user interface and searching and exporting of key data.